honzabrecka/Screenshot/README.md

 Setup
 -----

-At first of all you have to set `ScreenShot.dictionary` property, which is simple key value storage.
-It includes patterns (generated screenshots), that are compared with your ui component created at runtime.
-You can create it manually:
+At first of all you have to set the `ScreenShot.dictionary` property, which is a simple key value storage.
+It includes fixtures, expected states of your UI components.
+You can fill it manually:

 ```as3
 [Embed(source="SquareTest.defaultColor.png")]